Day 1 Punta Arenas to Port Stanley, Falkland Islands | Embark

-South Georgia has often been called the ‘Serengeti of the Southern Ocean’ – and, as the ship approaches the deep bays of this rugged, rocky outcrop, you begin to see why.
-Launch the zodiacs and start your exploration of the island, in the vicinity of Elsehul Bay.
-Large numbers of fur seals and the much larger elephant seal live in these dark sand beaches.
-Living in the tussock grass, king penguins and their chicks may number up to 100,000 birds in some locations, including Salisbury Plain, St Andrews Bay, and Gold Harbour.
-The island is also home to large numbers of nesting albatross and they fill the skies above, coming and going from the nest.
+Today, the ship will approach the deep bays of this rugged, rocky outcrop, you will begin to see why.
+Launching the Zodiacs, you will begin your exploration of the island, in the vicinity of Elsehul Bay.
+Large numbers of fur seals and the much larger elephant seal will line the dark sand beaches.
+Living in the tussock grass, king penguins and their chicks may number up to 100,000 birds in some locations, including Salisbury Plain, St Andrews Bay and Gold Harbour.
+The island is also home to large numbers of nesting albatross as they fill the skies above, coming and going from the nest.

-South Georgia is a thrilling location for history buffs and the rusting relics of the early whaling industry surround you.
-Observe several of the old stations at locations including Leith, Husvik and Stromness.
+South Georgia is a thrilling location for history lovers and the rusting relics of the early whaling industry are all around us.
+You can visit the old stations at locations including Leith, Husvik and Stromness.
 A highlight is a visit to Grytviken – the largest of the whaling stations, situated at the head of Cumberland Bay.
-It is here that you can visit the gravesite of Sir Ernest Shackleton.
-For many, being in the presence of the great explorer is a highlight of the trip.
-There’s an excellent museum at Grytviken, maintained by the South Georgia Heritage Trust, and the restored church, built by the original Norwegian whalers, provides a fascinating glimpse into the past.

 - 3 Breakfasts, 3 Lunches, 3 Dinners